#BreakingNews: Drone Flying Finally Made Legal In India

 What is a Drone?

-An unmanned aerial vehicle (UAV) is a type of aircraft that operate without a human pilot onboard and is more commonly known as a drone.
+An Unmanned Aerial Vehicle (UAV) is a type of aircraft that operates without a human pilot onboard and is more commonly known as a drone.
 Remote control airplanes and helicopters can also be classified as UAVs when they have particular kinds of performance and remote control capabilities.
 Today, drones are used in several applications such as Security and Surveillance, and to deliver packages

 Drones In India